Reflections on being featured in The New York Times and the deeper meaning behind these portraits.

 In your stories.

-In the quiet moments when you walk past a portrait and feel something shift.
+In the quiet moments when you walk past a portrait and feel something soften inside you.

-If you’d like to read the full piece, The New Family Portrait Has Four Legs and a Tail, you can find it here:
+If you’d like to read the full article, The New Family Portrait Has Four Legs and a Tail, you can read it here:

 Read the article in The New York Times